realworldocaml/book/en/08-imperative-programming.md

 The implementation is shown below.
 We'll go through the code bit by bit, explaining different imperative constructs as they show up.

-First, we define the type of a dictionary as a record with two fields.
-The first field, `length` is declared as mutable; records are immutable by default, but individual fields are mutable when explicitly marked as such.
-The second field, `buckets`, is immutable, but contains an array, which is itself a mutable data structure, as we'll see.

 ```ocaml
 (* file: dictionary.ml *)
 open Core.Std